i-data-explorer/ipython-notebook-collection-tile/cover.md

-ipython-notebooks
+IPython-notebooks
 ========================

-This repo contains various IPython notebooks to experiment with libraries and work through exercises.
-Click the link to see a live rendering of the notebook.
+This repository contains various IPython notebooks to experiment with libraries and work through exercises.

 #### Language